 Another factor maybe the size of the implants relative to the actual breast.
 An implant that is wider than the breast will lead to overstretching of the skin.
 As noted above, this can increase the appearance of any ripples.
 Unless the body frame can accommodate them, patients should avoid low profile breast implants, in which the width of the implant is greater than the height or the base diameter of the implant.

 What Can Be Done to Prevent or Correct Rippling?

-Dr. Vincent Marin suggests patients consider silicone implants that are placed under the pectoral muscles, rather than over.
-In addition, breast implants that are either a high or moderate profile is associated with less rippling than a low profile implant.
+We suggest patients consider silicone implants that are placed under the pectoral muscles, rather than over.
+In addition, breast implants that are either a high or moderate profile are associated with less rippling than a low profile implant.
 Patients need to be properly educated as to which implants will best suit their body in order to get the best possible results from the breast augmentation procedure.
 In cases where the patient does not want to change to silicone implants, the size and shape of the saline implant can be corrected in order to reduce the appearance of rippling.

 Obviously, each patient is unique in terms of her goals, build, and breast size.
-Dr. Marin will work closely with each patient to best meet their stated goals, while at the same time reducing the degree and appearance of rippling.
-Contact Marin Aesthetics today.10:04 PM
+We will work closely with each patient to best meet their stated goals, while at the same time reducing the degree and appearance of rippling.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.